jaymandaliya/assignment/README.md

 This grocery app provides a complete shopping experience with product browsing, cart management, order tracking, and delivery status updates.
 Built with React Native and Redux Toolkit for optimal performance and user experience.

-Screen recording attached for both platform iOS. & Android.
+Screen recordings for both iOS and Android platforms are attached.
+Link to screen recordings and screenshots: https://we.tl/t-Wott0PxgyK

 ## ✨ Key Features